henesy/sports/README.md

 Each port lives in a directory under the `$ports` root directory as per `$ports/category-subcategory/portname`.

-Every port directory has a `prtfile` which is ingested by the `prt-*` scripts.
+Every port directory has a `port` file which is ingested by the `ports/*` scripts.

-A port may also contain a `patches/` directory which may be ingested by a `patch` function in the `prtfile` as described later.
+A port may also contain a `patches/` directory which may be ingested by a `patch` function in the `port` file as described later.

 Functions are called from the `$workroot` directory of the port.